Breach of Fiduciary Duty: Everything You Need to Know

 The breach is only actionable if there is proof that the plaintiff suffered damages as a result of the breach.

-Being diligent in keeping an ordered record of communication, and all relevant documentation will assist you in proving the breach of fiduciary complaint.
+Being diligent in keeping an ordered record of communication and of all relevant documentation will assist you in proving the breach of fiduciary complaint.

-If you believe there has been a breach of fiduciary duty you should get in touch with an attorney.
-UpCounsel's marketplace offers individuals the unique opportunity to request help from the top 5% of lawyers in the country.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+If you need help understanding a breach of fiduciary duty, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.